 So, how is cranial work performed with infants?

 I first do a thorough evaluation of signs and symptoms, take a pregnancy and birth history, talk with the parents at length re: their experience with their baby, what they’ve tried so far, baby’s sleeping and eating patterns, etc. I examine the baby, including a cranial exam.
 I am looking for the above mentioned signs and symptoms.

 Next, I evaluate motion in the baby’s head, usually while they are nursing or sucking on a pinkie finger.
 I feel for restrictions in the cranium, which are more prominent when their palate is moving.
 I explain to the parents what I am finding, and answer any questions they have.
 I show them my findings, explain the treatment and make sure they are comfortable with it.
 Assuming this is the case, I apply gentle pressure to the baby’s head, again while they are sucking to gain the benefit of the palatal movement.
 This is usually extremely relaxing for the infant, and often we have to do a little work to keep them awake for their treatment.
-I also will have examined their spine, pelvis, and neck area, and will do gentle treatment to any of the appropriate areas.
+I also perform a head to toe check for tightness or restrictions in any area, and will do gentle treatment to optimize mobility.